Stratio/stratio-connector-sparkSQL/doc/src/site/sphinx/about.rst

 License
 =======

-Stratio Crossdata is licensed as
+Stratio Connector-SparkSQL is licensed as
 `Apache2 <http://www.apache.org/licenses/LICENSE-2.0.txt>`__

 Licensed to STRATIO (C) under one or more contributor license